-The flu vaccine is recommended and offered free of charge to people who are at higher risk of complications:
+The flu vaccine is recommended and offered free of charge to people who are at highest risk of complications:

-- Children from 6 months to 17 years old who have certain chronic diseases
+- Children from 6 months to 17 years old who have certain chronic conditions

-- Adults who have certain chronic diseases (including pregnant women regardless the stage of pregnancy)
+- Adults who have certain chronic conditions (including pregnant women regardless the stage of pregnancy)